 Data breaches are now occurring on an almost daily basis and with the recent introduction of GDPR, it has never been more important for organisations to have the right measures in place to deal with a security incident.
 As a result, there is now an increased need for organisations to have incident management systems in place.

 Research from the Horizon Scan report found that the top two threats faced by organisations in 2018 are cyber-attacks and data breaches.
 As cyber threats continue to grow and evolve, it’s inevitable that businesses will experience a security incident at some point.

 To effectively deal with this growing threat, it’s vital that organisations have measures in place that will allow them to rapidly identify, respond, and mitigate these types of incidents.

-The establishment of an effective incident management plan will help educate and inform staff, improve organisational structures, improve customer and stakeholder confidence, and reduce any potential financial impact following a major incident.
+The establishment of an effective major incident management plan will help educate and inform staff, improve organisational structures, improve customer and stakeholder confidence, and reduce any potential financial impact following a major incident.

 What’s the Risk to Organisations?

 Organisations can no longer take a laid-back approach to cyber security; the stakes are just too high!
 It’s no good waiting to a security incident happens and then trying to reactively put in place a plan to mitigate any damage.
 At this stage, when a major incident has taken place, it is too late.

 Organisations need to be proactive in their approach and properly prepare for any potential incident that could affect their business.

 Security incidents may vary in their business impact and some incidents may highlight a more severe underlying problem.
 Unless organisations implement an effective Incident Management plan, the following risks could be realised: